softjake/blog-java/README.md

-# blog-java
+# Softjake blog java code

-Repository for softjake blogs java code
+## This is where you find the Softjake blog java code.